Ulbrec87/GitHubTreePHP/README.md

 // Commit, add content, and then push the instance on GitHub
 $file->commit("some commit message")->content("I am the HELLO file")->create();

-// We could also delete the file
+// Later, we could also delete the file
 $file->commit("delete the file")->delete();
 ```